Skip to Content

 Southern Dessert to Serve with Fish Cakes

-My favorite comfort food/dessert is a creamy, sweet old-fashioned banana pudding (with Nilla wafers).
-No meringue in my version, so it’s really quite simple.
+There is no meringue in my version of banana pudding, so it’s quite simple.
 Just know that there are plenty of carbs and sugar in this dessert, so save it for cheat days.

 Frequently Asked Questions: